Joseph Hogarth: High-art reproductions

 A billhead for the business indicates Hogarth was regularly publishing reproductions of paintings and drawings by 1848.
 Royal patronage could enhance a firms status and an 1864 letterhead says Hogarth was print-seller and picture-frame maker to the Prince of Wales.
 As well as selling framed high-art prints to aristocrats and the wealthy, many others visited his gallery.
 Among these was Charles Dickens and Florence Nightingale.

 Hogarth provided his services to public art galleries.
 He was asked to frame some drawings by George Richmond for the National Portrait Gallery.
-In 1862 he was employed to repair, mount, frame and glaze drawings in the collection of the Bodlean Library, Oxford.
+In 1862 he was employed to repair, mount, frame and glaze drawings in the collection of the Bodleian Library, Oxford.
 He was also employed to repair and restore damaged prints, paintings and maps in public and private collections.
 In the 1860s Hogarth mounted, framed, and cleaned various works by artist John Constable for his son Charles Golding Constable.
-A trade card from the 1870s promote Hogarth & Sons services as picture restorers.
+A trade card from the 1870s promote the services of Hogarth & Sons as picture restorers.

 The firm had a major clearance sale of prints, books of prints and water-colour drawings in 1854.
 These were sold at auctions held over 18 evenings in June 1854.
 Among the publications offered for sale was the entire remaining stock of Finden's Royal Gallery of British Art (1838-40).
-After the auction, the 48 engraved plates used to produce the illustrations were destroyed in the presence of the purchasers in order to increase the value of those just sold and reduce the possability of low quality pirated copies being produced.
+After the auction, the 48 engraved plates used to produce the illustrations were destroyed in the presence of the purchasers in order to increase the value of those just sold and reduce the possibility of low quality pirated copies being produced.

 Pirated copies of original art works were a problem for high-end dealers like Hogarth.
 Such copies were often shoddy and sold at prices that undercut legitimate galleries who only sold registered copies, the price of which included a royalty paid to the original artist.

 In the 1860s, Hogarth was the sole London agent for Staffordshire potter John Stark who produced, among other things, ceramic copies of a bust of British Prime Minister William Gladstone by sculptor Thomas Woolner.
 Pirated copies of the bust were common and in 1866 Joseph and Andrew Hogarth had a physical altercation with a producer of such pirated copies when he was seen passing their gallery with an arm full of busts, including one of Gladstone.

 Hogarth also purchased original works of art.
 These may have been bought to re-sell, to be engraved or to become part of his own private collection.
 He owned at least one painting by J. M. W. Turner and another by George Romney He sold one portfolio of drawings by William Blake to John Ruskin.

 The rise of photography saw the firm in the 1850s begin to publish and offer for sale albums of high quality photographs of landscapes, buildings and people.

-When Joseph Hogarth died in 1879 his sons took over the business.
+Joseph Hogarth died in October 1879 and he was buried on the western side of Highgate Cemetery.
+After his death his sons took over the business.